samuelkamotho92/samuelkamotho92/README.md

 #### A Software Developer
 ![A Software Developer](https://avatars.githubusercontent.com/u/57526446?v=4)

-I am Samuel Kamotho a Software Developer from Kenya, Currently undertaking my Bsc in Computer Science.
-My Experience are on Node js for Backend and HTML ,CSS ,Javascript for my frontend, also got experience working with NOSQL Database such as MongoDB and Firebase.
+I am Samuel Kamotho a Software Developer from Kenya.
+My Experience are on Node js for Backend and HTML ,CSS ,React js for my frontend, also got experience working with NOSQL Database such as MongoDB and Firebase.

 Skills: NODE.JS/ REACT JS / JS / HTML / CSS / FIREBASE /MONGODB

 - 🔭 I’m currently working on MERN STACK APPLICATION
-- 🌱 I’m currently learning React js
+- 🌱 I’m currently learning Typescript and Next js
 - 👯 I’m looking to collaborate on  React js, Node js , Javascript projects or any web Application
 - 🤔 I’m looking for help with  Creating beautiful designs
 - 💬 Ask me about Web Applications